 So, what five things can we take away from this catastrophic management blunder?

-If you don’t show employees respect, talk down to them, or assume they’re not working hard, you’ll lose any respect they might have for you.
+If you don’t show employees respect or if you talk down to them or assume they’re not working hard, you’ll lose any respect they might have for you.

 Talk to your employees on a personal level, listen to what they have to say, and reply with relationship building in mind.

-Celebrating achievement is always important and if you can bring a team together with your praise, you’ll strengthen their bond and build motivation tenfold.
+Celebrating achievement is always important.
+And if you can bring a team together with your praise, you’ll strengthen their bond and build motivation tenfold.

 Develop their ideas and your own.
-Identify what needs to be worked on, keep it positive and always focus on the next step.
+Identify what needs to be worked on, keep it positive, and always focus on the next step.

-- Reminder.
-As an leader it’s easy to become lost in paperwork and logistics.
-A lot of the time employees don’t get to see the bigger picture like you might.
+As a leader, it’s easy to become lost in paperwork and logistics.
+A lot of the time, employees don’t get to see the bigger picture like you might.